How much are Sellers’ Closing Costs to Sell a Home in Oregon?

 To record one tax lot as sold$25

-Total: $2425
+Total: $2545

-If they live in Washington County$2675
+If they live in Washington County$250

 Sellers typically pay closing costs out of their equity.

 The title / escrow company pays off all the liens, prorates property taxes and insurance costs, orders title insurance, opens escrow, performs a title search to look for liens and to look for ownership, taking in the buyer’s money to purchase the home, and runs all the balance sheets for both sides.
 Basically the title company will subtract all of the sellers’ closing costs from their equity and give them a check or send a wire for all that remains after their liens, bills (like property taxes and HOA fees), and closing costs are paid off.
+This is assuming there is enough equity available in the home.
+If not, a seller may need to come up with the difference to close the sale.

-Typically the seller pays both the sellers’ and the buyers’ agent.
+Typically the seller pays both the seller’s and the buyer’s agent.